ervinhun/ervinhun/README.md

 ## 👨‍💻 About Me

 I’m a Backend Developer with a strong foundation in **Java** and modern backend architecture.
-Currently working at **BESTSELLER A/S** in Denmark, where I contribute to service migration, backend modernization, and CI/CD optimization.

 My background in aviation shaped my structured mindset, sense of responsibility, and ability to perform under pressure — qualities I now apply to building scalable and maintainable systems.